rek3000/runner-k3s-terraform/README.md

 # K3s Runner Terraform Configuration
 This repository contains Terraform configurations for setting up self-hosted GitHub Actions runners on a K3s cluster.
 The setup automates the deployment of runners using Infrastructure as Code (IaC) principles.

 ## Prerequisites

-- Terraform installed (version >= 1.0.0)
+- Terraform installed
-- Access to a K3s cluster
 - GitHub account with repository access
-- Valid GitHub Personal Access Token (PAT)
+- GitHub Runner Token

 ## Features